 Internet data is doubling every year. much of this driven by streaming video demand.
 By 2025 we expect 5G to carry over 90% of all data on the internet.
 We are now seeing 5G cell antennas being installed on building cell sites.

 The transition between 4 G and 5G is being driven by video.
 For owners of cell sites currently carrying 2G, 3G and 4G.
-Should they be worried about their cell antenna lease being terminated?
+Should they be worried about their cell antenna license being terminated?

 5G uses millimeter frequencies which have 1000x more capacity but short distance carrying capabilities.
 Typical 5G signals travel a few hundred meters and as a result Service Providers will have to install many more new antennas to have a working system.
 We expect to see cell antennas installed on most light standards throughout the cities at a massive cost.
 The focus is on only urban areas.